 Check for special events and photos on facebook >

-Cost: $20 per car, with $10 going towards purchase of a pumpkin.
+Cost: 2022 Price was $20 per car, with $10 going towards purchase of a pumpkin.
 Attractions and pumpkins cost extra.
 Prices range from $5 – $85.

 There are pumpkins and gourds everywhere so walk around and enjoy the sites before picking yours up.
 The farm provides wagons that you can wheel around the property til you fill your pumpkin needs.
 Since it gets busy early, skip the line and buy your tickets online.